galenwilkerson/Spontaneous-Emergence-of-Computation-in-Network-Cascades/README.md

 0.000e+00, 5.000e-01, 1.000e+00, 4.000e+00, 1.600e+01, 6.400e+01, 2.560e+02, 1.024e+03, 4.096e+03, 9.999e+03

-Each row of the file is a count of how often each function occurred in a single trial.
+Each row of the file is a count of how often each function occurred in a single trial:

+For example, the row

 [9681,   73,    0, ...,    0,    0,    0]

+means that function 0 was observed 9681 times, function 1 was observed 73 times, function 0 was observed 0 times, etc.

 # For the file ALTM_theta_results_k=4.pkl.gz